lamhine/brfss_scd/README.md

 ## Introduction

 This repository contains code for estimating the prevalence of Subjective Cognitive Decline (SCD) using BRFSS data from 2019-2023.
-The analysis incorporates survey weighting, imputation, and stratification by race/ethnicity.
+The analysis incorporates survey weighting, multiple imputation for missing data, stratification by race/ethnicity, and adjustment for sex and 5-year age groups using predictive marginal standardization.
 Below is a visualization of the estimated prevalence of Subjective Cognitive Decline (SCD) by race/ethnicity:

 ![SCD Prevalence Plot](figures/SCD_Prevalence_Plot.png)